samiamlabs/minireach_docs/source/computer.rst

 Clock Synchronization
 ---------------------

-It is recommended to install the chrony NTP client on both robots and desktops in order to keep their time synchronized.
+It is recommended to install the chrony NTP client on both trucks and desktops in order to keep their time synchronized.
 To install chrony on Ubuntu:

 ::